 One of the prettiest - and most temperate - indoor places in Chicago is the Lincoln Park Conservatory which is free to visit.
 The Victorian Era glass house, completed in 1895, displays exotic plants from around the world.
 Stay warm and dry while visiting the Palm House, Orchid House, Fern Room, and Show House.
 Similarly, the Garfield Park Conservatory houses more than 120,000 plants from over 600 species in eight indoor gardens.
 There is no admission fee but reservations must be made in advance.

 One of the most interesting indoor things to do in Chicago is to take a free tour of the Chicago Pedway, a network of tunnels, ground-level concourses, and bridges that connects 50 buildings, stores, and train stations in Downtown Chicago.
-The Pedway makes it possible for locals and visitors to visit locations on Chicago Loop without ever going outside.
-Perfect for a rainy day!
-You can explore this “city under the city” on this free pedway walking tour!
+The Pedway makes it possible for locals and tourists to visit locations on Chicago Loop without ever going outside.
+You can explore this “city under the city” on this free pedway walking tour.
+The Pedway is also a refuge on hot days in Chicago since it stays nice and cool!

 Housed in a striking landmark building completed in 1897, the Chicago Cultural Center presents hundreds of free cultural exhibits and performances every year.
 It’s home to the Preston Bradley Hall Tiffany Dome, the world's largest Tiffany stained-glass dome.
 Be sure to see the "The Great Chicago Fire in Focus" exhibit of images chronicling the devastation caused by this historic disaster.
 It’s free to visit, making this an even more enticing thing to do on a rainy day in Chicago.